What's in this article?

 Different content management systems can also be used for a variety of tasks such as the management of documents, creation of an intranet or publishing of a blog.
 The capabilities of each CMS vary with each one but all the well-built, most popular systems should be able to fulfill the requirements of the majority of users and, as is often the case, build upon the user’s initial ideas.

-Essentially, a CMS is a website that develops websites.
+Essentially, what is a CMS can be answered in simpler terms as a website that develops websites.
 However, what it also does is make the often daunting world of the internet more accessible to a broader range of potential users.
 Instead of the internet developing into an intimidating, scary new world that can only be influenced by a handful of highly skilled people, it can instead be seen as a practical tool, easily and readily used in the worlds of business, media and marketing to name but a few!

 Many people that come to use a CMS do so because they lack the abilities or time to build an online presence from scratch but they still have a strong desire to be personally responsible for creating and maintaining an effective online presence.